treyhuffine/is-react/README.md

   <a href="https://travis-ci.org/treyhuffine/is-react"><img src="https://img.shields.io/travis/treyhuffine/is-react/master.svg?style=flat-square"></a>
 </p>

-A library to determine if a variable or a statement is a React element or component.
+A library to determine if a variable or a expression is a React element or component.
 For a more thorough understanding, this  [article](https://facebook.github.io/react/blog/2015/12/18/react-components-elements-and-instances.html) describes elements and components in React, and this [article](https://facebook.github.io/react/docs/jsx-in-depth.html) gives an understanding of the JSX syntax.